 If there's a social element to the assessment centre (especially if it runs over a couple of days), the drinks might start to flow.
-It’s fine to have one or two, but watch how much you're drinking and don't go overboard.
+It's fine to have one or two but don't go overboard.

-You need to be as fresh as a daisy the next day, and there's no way you'll impress your prospective employers if you've had one too many and say or do something embarrassing.
+You need to be as fresh as a daisy the next day.
+There's no way you'll impress your prospective employers if you've had one too many and say or do something embarrassing.

 What are employers looking for on an assessment day?

-We touched on it earlier, but it's worth remembering what competencies you will be assessed against.
-They are likely to include:
+It's worth remembering what competencies you will be assessed against, which are likely to include: